Non-Domestic Microgen Grant

 - Receive a government grant of up to €2,400

-The grant amount you receive is based on the standard output of your PV installation.
-Installations of up to 6kWp can be grant funded through the scheme.
-The maximum grant offering is €2,400 and this is available for systems from 4kWp.
+The grant amount you receive is based on the standard output of your solar PV system.
+A solar PV system with an output of a maximum 6kWp can be grant funded through the scheme.
+If a larger size system is installed, then the installation will not be considered eligible to claim the NDMG grant.
+The maximum grant offering is €2,400 and this is available for systems from 4kWp to a maximum of 6kWp.

 |Solar PV System||Grant Value|